mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 Hmm, the code compiles, but I'm getting a lot of compiler warnings about a `tools.h` header that the uStreamer code includes.

 If I look into `src/libs/tools.h`, I see that all the errors are around a single function: [`us_signum_to_string`](https://github.com/pikvm/ustreamer/blob/v5.45/src/libs/tools.h#L192-L210).
-Let me see if I can just comment out that function to get the build working.
+Let me see if I can just comment out that function to clear away the irrelevant warnings.

 ```c